martin-helmich/typo3-typoscript-lint/README.md

 Synopsis
 --------

 This package contains a tool that can parse TYPO3's configuration language, "TypoScript", into an syntax tree and perform static code analysis on the parsed code. `typoscript-lint` can generate [Checkstyle](http://checkstyle.sourceforge.net/)-compatible output and can be used in Continuous Integration environments.

+In some cases, it can also automatically fix some common issues in your code for you.

 Why?!
 -----